- Academics

 lhossfe@clemson.edu

-Leslie Hossfeld is trained in rural sociology from North Carolina State University with experience examining rural poverty and economic restructuring.
+Dr. Leslie Hossfeld is trained in rural sociology from North Carolina State University with experience examining rural poverty and economic restructuring.
+Dean Hossfeld's research expertise includes community and economic development, agrarianism, food and nutrition security, and rural health disparities.
+She has delivered more than 150 research presentations at national and international conferences and published over 80 peer-reviewed scholarly works, including books, book chapters, technical reports, white papers, research briefs, journal articles, and over $10 million in grants and contracts.
 She has made two presentations to the U.S. Congress and one to the North Carolina legislature on job loss and rural economic decline.
-Dean Hossfeld has served as co-chair of the American Sociological Association Task Force on Public Sociology, vice president of Sociologists for Women in Society, president of the Southern Sociological Society, chair of the American Sociological Association Section on Sociological Practice and Public Sociology and the Mississippi Food Policy Council, and a member of the Executive Council of the North Carolina Sociological Association (NCSA), which awarded her a lifetime achievement award in February 2019.
-Currently, Dr. Hossfeld serves as co-chair of the USDA SERA-47 multi-state initiative, Strengthening the Southern Region Extension and Research System to Support Local and Regional Food Needs and Priorities, in 13 states in the southern region.
-Prior to joining Clemson, Dean Hossfeld was head of the Department of Sociology, Criminology and Social Work at Mississippi State University and chair of the Department of Sociology and Criminology at the University of North Carolina Wilmington.
+Dean Hossfeld has served the discipline in national roles as co-chair of the American Sociological Association Task Force on Public Sociology, vice president of Sociologists for Women in Society, the 78th president of the Southern Sociological Society, chair of the American Sociological Association Section on Sociological Practice and Public Sociology, Executive Board member of the Mississippi Food Policy Council, and a member of the Executive Council of the North Carolina Sociological Association (NCSA), which awarded her a lifetime achievement award in February 2019.
+Dr. Hossfeld has also served as co-chair of the USDA SERA-47 multi-state initiative, Strengthening the Southern Region Extension and Research System to Support Local and Regional Food Needs and Priorities in 13 states in the southern region.
+Prior to joining Clemson, Dean Hossfeld was head of the Department of Sociology, Criminology and Social Work at Mississippi State University from 2015-2018, and chair of the Department of Sociology and Criminology at the University of North Carolina Wilmington from 2012-2015.
 She has developed economic recovery projects for rural North Carolina counties and food sovereignty projects in the Mississippi Delta using health as an economic development strategy.
-Her current research focuses on multi-disciplinary strategies and collaborative partnerships around local food systems development and nutrition security.
-She works to bridge U.S. local food systems research to health disparities to develop policy coherence linking health and agriculture policy.
+Her current research focuses on multi-disciplinary strategies and collaborative partnerships around food and nutrition security.
+Dr. Hossfeld has helped secure over $6 million in external grant funding to support the Building Healthy Communities and Clemson Rural Health initiatives at Clemson University.
+In 2023 she received the South Carolina Sociological Association Excellence in Scholarship Award, and in 2024 the Clemson University Research, Scholarship and Artistic Achievement Award (URSAAA) for annual expenditures exceeding $1 million.

 Denise Anderson, Ph.D.